Mini Metro (video game): Gameplay

 Mini Metro is a puzzle strategy video game where players are tasked with building an efficient rail transit network for one of several playable cities.
 The game's visual style and interface was designed to resemble modern transit maps with straight lines and bold colours.

-Over the course of the game, stations of various 'shapes' are randomly and continually placed on the map, while passengers periodically appear as smaller shapes next to stations, their shape matching the type of station they must be delivered to.
-The player must connect stations with railway lines and trains, which travel along lines and automatically load and unload passengers at their desired stations.
+Over the course of the game, stations of various 'shapes' randomly appear on the map, while passengers periodically appear as smaller shapes next to stations, their shape matching the type of station they must be delivered to.
+The player must connect stations with railway lines and trains, which will automatically travel along lines and load and unload passengers at their desired stations.

-Players must continually expand and reconfigure their system under ever-increasing ridership; time may be paused to reroute lines or reallocate trainsets across lines.
-Rivers and oceans on the map must be crossed with a limited supply of tunnels or bridges.
+Players must continually expand and reconfigure their system under ever-increasing ridership; time may be paused to reroute lines or move trainsets across lines.
+Water bodies on the map, such as a river, must be crossed with a limited supply of tunnels or bridges.
 Players are awarded additional rolling stock and assets to expand their system every in-game week, such as tunnels and bridges, new lines, and interchanges, which increase a station's capacity and loading/unloading speed.

-Under standard rules, each station can accommodate a limited number of passengers before overcrowding.
+Under standard rules, each station can accommodate a limited number of passengers before overcrowding, typically six.
 As the game progresses, the number of stations and passengers grows.
-The game is lost if a station is overcrowded for an extended period of time, although players may choose to continue developing their transit network in an 'endless' game mode.
+The game ends once a station becomes overcrowded for an extended period of time, although players may choose to continue developing their transit network in the 'endless' game mode.